quartzjer/JCOR/draft-miller-json-constrained-representation-00.md

 #### Base64 / Base16 Encoded

-A JSCN encoder MUST round-trip test all JSON strings for possible encodings (base64url, base64, and hexadecimal) by attempting to decode and re-encode them.
+A JCoR encoder MUST round-trip test all JSON strings for possible encodings (base64url, base64, and hexadecimal) by attempting to decode and re-encode them.
 If identical byte strings result, the decoded value is tagged in CBOR with the encoding format (tags 21, 22, and 23).
 For hexadecimal, the "Upper Case Modifier" tag defined below MUST be included if the hexadecimal letters A-F are upper case in the original JSON string.

-A JSCN encoder MUST perform introspection on the resulting decoded byte string to determine if it begins with a JSON structure byte of '{' or '['.
+A JCoR encoder MUST perform introspection on the resulting decoded byte string to determine if it begins with a JSON structure byte of '{' or '['.
 The encoder SHOULD then round-trip test the string as a possible JSON object or array so that it can encode the string more efficiently into a CBOR data item instead of a byte string (this pattern is common in the JOSE specification).

 # Reference Sets